remarshal-project/remarshal/README.md

 [![Travis CI Build Status](https://travis-ci.org/dbohdan/remarshal.svg?branch=master)](https://travis-ci.org/dbohdan/remarshal)
 [![AppVeyor CI Build Status](https://ci.appveyor.com/api/projects/status/github/dbohdan/remarshal?branch=master&svg=true)](https://ci.appveyor.com/project/dbohdan/remarshal)

-Convert between TOML, YAML and JSON.
-When installed provides the command line commands `toml2yaml`, `toml2json`, `yaml2toml`, `yaml2json`. `json2toml` and `json2yaml` for format conversion as well as `toml2toml`, `yaml2yaml` and `json2json` for reformatting and error detection.
+Convert between TOML, YAML, and JSON.
+When installed provides the command line commands `toml2yaml`, `toml2json`, `yaml2toml`, `yaml2json`.
+`json2toml` and `json2yaml` for format conversion as well as `toml2toml`, `yaml2yaml` and `json2json` for reformatting and error detection.
+Remarshal currently supports TOML 0.4.0.

-# Installation
+## Installation

 You will need Python 2.7 or Python 3.5 or later.
 Earlier versions of Python 3 may work but are not supported.

 You can install the latest release from PyPI using pip.